What to Expect With An Aging Dog

 Being the proud parent of an older dog is not easy, but it can be an incredibly rewarding experience.
 We love our dogs and we’ll do anything to make their lives better, no matter the circumstance.

-If you’ve been fortunate enough to have an old dog in your life, you know first-hand these venerable old friends require special care; especially if they’re diagnosed with conditions like memory-loss from dementia, osteoarthritis or canine cancer.
+If you’ve been fortunate enough to have an old dog in your life, you know first-hand these venerable old friends require special care; especially if they’re diagnosed with conditions like diabetes, memory-loss from dementia, osteoarthritis or canine cancer.

 Signs of Aging Dog